 The Class 1 claim is deemed impaired under the Plan and shall vote on the Plan.
-Nothing herein shall be construed to release any guarantor of the Channel Partners debt from said debt.

 Class 2 Claims: The Class 2 claims consists of the general unsecured claims.
 Debtor shall pay general unsecured claims 100% at the federal judgment rate of interest in effect on the confirmation date in quarterly payments of \$6,000 per quarter until paid in full.
 The first payment shall be made the first day of the first month of the first calendar quarter to occur 180 days after the effective date and subsequent payments shall be made the first day of each calendar quarter.
 The unsecured creditors are listed below with the amount to be paid on each claim unless an objection is filed.
 Additionally, there are several creditors that either were scheduled as secured or filed secured claims that have been placed in the general unsecured class because Debtor claims they are wholly unsecured.
 The class 2 claims are impaired and shall vote on the plan.

-Debtor shall file a motion to determine secured status for those creditors, which have been identified below with "(s)" next to the creditor's name.
+Debtor may, but is not required to, file a motion to determine secured status or an objection to claim for those creditors, which have been identified below with "(s)" next to the creditor's name.